gconeice/improved-zk-ram/README.md

    2. `/test/arith/GOT.cpp`: Our implementation of GOT+22 without high-fan-in multiplication optimization.
    3. `/test/arith/GOT_block.cpp`: Our implementation of GOT+22 with all optimizations.

 5. FKL+21 as baseline: The FKL+21 implementation is available here: https://github.com/emp-toolkit/emp-zk.
+We include the version we used in the folder `baseline`.

 Question
 =====